Grape-Labs/grape-art/README.md

 -   export const TOKEN_VERIFICATION_AMOUNT = 1000;
 -   export const TOKEN_REALM_ID = 'By2sVGZXwfQq6rAiAM3rNPJ9iQfb5e2QhnF4YjJ4Bip';
 -   IMPORTANT:
--  * Given the volume of RPC calls it is important to use your own RPC provider which can handle them this too can be edited in the constants.tsx file
+-   *Given the volume of RPC calls it is important to use your own RPC provider which can handle them this can be quickly edited in the constants.tsx file
--  ** For your own instance consider building your own AH
+-   ** Default AH is set with 0% fees

-For DAOs:
+HELP SETTING UP?
 -   Have a DAO and want to run an instance of grape.art
 -   Reach out to the Grape Team at https://discord.gg/greatape